Rise to Success: Career Highlights of Kamala Harris

 April 2023: Biden Announces Reelection Campaign with Harris as Running Mate

-In April 2023, President Biden announced his reelection campaign, with Kamala Harris expected to remain his running mate for the 2024 presidential election.
+In April 2023, President Biden announced his reelection campaign, and Kamala Harris was expected to remain his running mate.

-On December 5, 2023, Kamala Harris broke the record for the most tie-breaking votes cast by a vice president, exceeding John C. Calhoun's record.
+On December 5, 2023, Kamala Harris broke the record for the most tie-breaking votes cast by a vice president, casting her 32nd vote, exceeding John C. Calhoun's record.

 July 2024: Launched Presidential Campaign